doguuokms/doguuokms/README.md

 # Hi there my name is Doğukan Okumuş  <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" style="max-width: 100%; width:45px; height:45px; display: inline-block;" data-target="animated-image.originalImage">
 <hr>

-<h3 style="border: 3px solid white;">I live in Bursa and do my internship as a frontend developer.

 Hello, I am Doğukan Okumuş.
 I am a self-taught software developer.
 I have a very ambitious and determined nature.
 I would like to state that I am passionately committed to the software industry.
 I want to be permanent in this sector, to take part in good projects, to develop good projects, to do what I love.<h3/>
   <br>
   Glad to see you here! 😄